MartinZugs/Gesture-Recognition-Android-App/README.md

-# Gesture-Recognition-Android-App
+# Talk Motion - The Gesture Recognition Android App
-A simple Android app that tracks the data from an accelerometer
+A simple Android app that allows the user to speak using the sensors in their phone.

 # Installation Guide